dmatavel/file_editor/README.md

 at 42 <42.rio>.

-Feel free to use it, change it, give advices, send me a pull request or just slack me if you want to share some thoughts.
+Feel free to use it, change it, give advices, send me a pull request or just mail me if you want to share some thoughts.

 In jurisdictions that recognize copyright laws, the author or authors of this software dedicate any and all copyright interest in the